Why Diversity Matters

 Many students value the opportunity to meet and learn from different ethnic and racial groups, which is more possible at a diverse school such as this one.

 American College for Medical Careers is ranked #426 in ethnic diversity nationwide with a student body composition that is far above the national average.

 Explore Ethnic Diversity at American College for Medical Careers

-If the data is present, the chart will also show American College for Medical Careers faculty diversity.
+If the data is present, the following chart will show American College for Medical Careers undergraduate student diversity.